With an Oyster card you can:

 When you get a new Oyster card, you'll need to pay a £5 deposit.
 If you decide you don't need it anymore, return your Oyster card to us and we'll refund your deposit.

 If you sign up for a contactless and Oyster account, you can see what's on your Oyster card, see your journey history and apply for refunds.
-Any Oyster cards that you add to your account will automatically be protected against loss or theft.

 If you want to buy Travelcards and Bus & Tram Passes that are valid for longer than a month on your Oyster card, you need to fill out a form to register it.